Preacher Evaluation…Suggestions

 Some things we discussed:

-4. Ask him what he’d like to improve and how you can help.
+- Ask him what he’d like to improve and how you can help.
 You know you’re being good shepherds and are developing a good relationship with your preacher when he can freely tell you his weaknesses and struggles.
 You’ve shown him you’re concerned about him and his family as fellow Christians in this congregation and not just as an employee.
 Does he want to improve his Bible knowledge?
-A lectureship, Polishing the Pulpit, a college course or degree might be a good goal—if he’s committed to it.
-Does he need to improve skills in speaking and ministry?
+A lectureship, Polishing the Pulpit, a college course, or a degree might be a good goal—if he’s committed to it.
+Does he need to improve his speaking and ministry skills?
 Better Preaching workshops have practical ideas and good fellowship with other preachers.
-Would a couple’s retreat led by competent people to improve his marriage and parenting skills make him a better husband, father, and leader of his family?
+Would a couple’s retreat led by competent people to improve his marriage and parenting skills make him a better husband, father, and family leader?

-5. If this is your first evaluation as an elder and with this preacher, it would be good to practice before you do his evaluation.
-I also think if it’s the twentieth one, practice would be helpful.
-For your practice, set a time for each elder to evaluate each elder, using the same principles listed above.
-I’d never thought of this until I heard an elder from North Jackson Church of Christ speaking at Freed-Hardeman University Lectureship year before last.
-He told about their practice of not only evaluating staff but also each elder.
+- If this is your first evaluation as an elder and with this preacher, practicing before you do his evaluation would be good.
+I also think practice would be helpful if it’s the twentieth one.
+For your practice, set a time for each elder to evaluate each other using the principles listed above.
+I’d never thought of this until I heard an elder from North Jackson Church of Christ speaking at Freed-Hardeman University Lectureship.
+He told about their practice of evaluating not only staff but also each elder.

 But what about things he needs to correct?
 Don’t we need to address these?

 Those things need to be addressed quickly.
 When I was the office manager in two churches, hiring and supervising secretaries, I had a 48-hour rule: “If you’re doing something I don’t like or not doing something I want to be done, you’ll know in forty-eight hours.”
 I won’t save a list of failures for a year and list them at your evaluation.
 To be more specific, I won’t mention any of them.
-I’ll have already addressed them day-by-day.
+I have already addressed them day by day.

 Therefore, whatever you want men to do to you, do also to them, for this is the Law and the Prophets (Matthew 7:12, NKJV).